Clockcode/act-of-kindness/README.md

   - payload
   - signature

-If you want to use notification you can use [Upstash](https://upstash.com/redis).
+If you want to use notifications you can use [Upstash](https://upstash.com/redis).
 Free tier works fine to get started.

 - REDIS_URL=
 - REDIS_TOKEN=